Crisis of Confidence in Business Leaders to Manage Disruption, Like Coronavirus

 About Odgers Berndtson

 Odgers Berndtson delivers executive search, assessment and development to businesses and organisations varying in size, structure and maturity around the world.
-The firm has specialist practices which focus on over 50 sectors, commercial, public and not-for-profit, involving over 250 partners and their teams in 29 countries.
-Across the Asia Pacific region, the firm has offices across Australia, India, China, Japan and Singapore. www.odgersberndtson.com, @odgersberndtson
+The firm has specialist practices which focus on over 50 sectors, commercial, public and not-for-profit, involving over 250 partners and their teams in 29 countries. www.odgersberndtson.com, @OdgersUKNews

 Logo: https://mma.prnewswire.com/media/1122687/Odgers_Berndtson_Logo.jpg